Apply for a variety of summer camp jobs now at henricojobs.com.

 Access and Inclusion

 If your child has a disability and will need assistance or special accommodations in order to participate in camp, please call 652-1449 to discuss special accommodations and also select ‘yes’ for the special accommodations question during registration.
 You will be required to complete a packet which will provide us with the information needed to best serve your child.
-Packets must be completed and returned by May 12 to qualify for inclusion services.
+Packets must be completed and returned by May 11 to qualify for inclusion services.
 To provide high quality service, it may be necessary to change a participant’s placement if support, assistance, and accommodation can be best provided at an alternative site.
-For assistance with the inclusion process please contact Mary Stanley in the Therapeutic Recreation section at 652-1449, or e-mail at email@example.com.
+For assistance with the inclusion process please contact Mary Stanley in the Therapeutic Recreation section at 652-1449, or e-mail at firstname.lastname@example.org.
+This does not guarantee registration; you must also register for camp(s) beginning April 14.

 Camp is held Monday-Thursday from 8:30am-2:30pm.